ime01/ByteWorksJobTask/README.md

 A registered and logged in Admin can create and save Employee information

+View All employees, Select an employee and more info in details fragment

+Search for an employee using first and last name or either

 App utilizes latest Android tech tools like

 Dagger Hilt for Dependency Injection